Do I really need a ROOT CANAL?!?

 Root canal treatment is completed in one or two office visits, depending on the presence of infection and the required treatment plan.
-After restoration, the tooth continues to function like any other tooth.
+The tooth continues to function like any other tooth after restoration.
 With good oral hygiene, the restored tooth has the potential to last a lifetime.

 - Tooth or gum pain, discoloration, or prolonged sensitivity to heat or cold